What is document intelligence? A lender’s definition

 Document intelligence owns the first stage.
 If it fails, everything after it fails too.
 Garbage in, garbage out applies here more than anywhere else in the process.

-Our Decisioning Canvas sits at stage three.
-It runs your credit policy against structured data.
+Our Decisioning Engine sits at stage three.
+It runs your credit policy against clean, analysed data, the same way on every application.
 But it can only be as accurate as the data it receives, which is why native document intelligence on bad-quality input is built into our platform rather than bolted on from a third party.
+The two products work as one: document intelligence reads and analyses the file, the Decisioning Engine runs the policy on it.

 You can see the full pipeline framed on our platform overview and in the companion piece on what loan decisioning is.